iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Projected Subgradient Method Convergence Proof.md

     & \le \Vert x^{(0)} - \bar x\Vert^2 + L^2 \sum_{i = 0}^{t}\eta_i^2 - 2 \sum_{i = 0}^{t}\eta_i(f(x^{(i)}) - \bar f),
 \end{aligned}
 $$

+\[0\]: Nonexpansiveness of the projection onto a closed and convex set.

 \[1\]: This is done using the Lipschitz Continuity of $f$ implies that the gradient has to be bounded by the same constant, giving us $\forall v \in \partial g(x), \Vert v\Vert \le L$, and we can also use convexity giving us:
 $$